bedrock-dev/trapdoor-ll/README.md

 - Provide a powerful fake player
 - ...

 What's more, this mod **completely follows features of vanilla game**.
-This means it will **NOT** change any features without notifying users and will **NOT** affect the game level, so it is suitable for using this mod in vanilla survival BDS.
+This means it will **NOT** change any features without notifying users and will **NOT** affect the game quality, so it is suitable for using this mod in vanilla survival BDS.

 ## Quick Start